wvchallenges/se-challenge-expenses/margaret/README.md

 I have created some seed data which can get started, as well as initailize the ElasticSearch indices.
 Run `$ rake db:seed` to get this started.

+To generate any .csv files to test this out with, you can run `$ rake margaret:csv:generate_fake` to generate a new expense report.

 Finally run `$ rails s` to begin the server, and navigate to `localhost:3000` (or whatever your local may be set to in your hosts file) to begin.